benshanahan1/distdb/README.md

 Distributed database example using ZeroMQ's PUSH/PULL pipelining pattern.

-The logger instances each have a connection to the MongoDB database (and can concurrently write into it).
-The ventilator is a process that outputs messages via PUSH (over TCP).
+In this example, **Logger** instances each have a connection to the MongoDB database (and can concurrently write into it).
+The **ventilator** is a process that outputs messages via PUSH (over TCP).
 This fair-queues the messages among the logger clients that PULL the messages and then process them (concurrently write the received JSON structures into the MongoDB database).

 ## Install